Do Go On - 334 - Pan Am Flight 73

 I don't care.

-And is it like interesting
+And is it like interesting?

-like a fucked up amount of food?
+Like they've eaten like a fucked up amount of food.

-No, it's usually like
+No, it's usually like they haven't eaten enough.

 I don't know.